workitoutsilas/DDoS-Attack-Detection-WebApp/README.md

 # DDoS ATTACK DETECTION USING ML IN AN IoT ENVIRONMENT

 This project implements a web application to classify traffic flows into DDoS and normal traffic patterns.
+The DDoS attacks considered here are ;
+- ['DDoS-ICMP_Flood','DDoS-UDP_Flood','DDoS-TCP_Flood','DDoS-PSHACK_Flood','DDoS-SYN_Flood','DDoS-RSTFINFlood','DDoS-SynonymousIP_Flood','DDoS-ICMP_Fragmentation','DDoS- UDP_Fragmentation','DDoS-ACK_Fragmentation','DDoS-UDP_Fragmentation','DDoS-HTTP_Flood','DDoS-SlowLoris']
 Network administrators can upload traffic capture files (.csv) for predictions.
-The application leverages a machine learning model to make predictions and display the results.
+The application leverages a machine learning model (Random Forest)  to make predictions, and display the results.

 Key Features: